 Audeant Wines Introduces Fall Release and Welcomes New Pinot Noir to the Line-Up

-Audeant Wines of Willamette Valley Announces Fall Release of 2023 Vintage Wines Spanning Region, Barrel, and Site Expressions
+Boutique Winery from Willamette Valley, Oregon Announces Fall Release of 2023 Vintage Wines Spanning Region, Barrel, and Site Expressions

 Located at 1,100 feet in elevation on Parrett Mountain, Audeant Wines champions the nuance and purity of some of Willamette Valley’s most compelling and coveted vineyard sites across Eola-Amity Hills, Yamhill-Carlton, Dundee Hills, and Tualatin Hills AVAs.
 Prized vineyard sourcing has included Nysa, Luminous Hills, Seven Springs, Cherry Grove, and Stardance as the newest offering.
 In the coming years, Audeant will also include wines from their estate property, Gatewood Vineyard.